 - The right to opt out of sale of your personal information.

-Under the CCPA, California consumers have the right to know and access the following information for the preceding 12 month period:
+Under the CCPA, California consumers have the right to know following information for the preceding 12 month period:

 - the categories of personal information collected or used, disclosed for a business purpose, or otherwise shared;